Introduction

 Managing risk for sustainability and resilience

 When sourcing from smallholder farmers, agribusiness can face environmental and social (E&S) risks.
-These risks are generally addressed by risk mapping and implementing E&S , and by using internationally accepted standards, , and technology tools.
+These risks are generally addressed by risk mapping and implementing E&S risk management, and by using internationally accepted standards, , and technology tools.
 The IFC’s handbook suggests that agribusiness should not avoid working with smallholders despite the risks involved, and suggests managing E&S risks through these steps:

 • Conducting a risk assessment and prioritization by identifying the highest risks and expected benefits.
 This should include a “timebound roadmap” that defines the targets.